 “Life can only be understood backwards; but it must be lived forwards.” – Soren Kierkegaard

-Great hurts in life often become the driving force behind our experiences.
-We return to them often in their freshness and use them as calibration mechanisms to our current experiences.
+Great hurts in life become the driving force behind our experiences.
+We return to them often and use them as calibration mechanisms to our current experiences.
 If we have been cheated on, all relationships hold the potential for infidelity.
 If we have been abused, all relationships hold the potential for abuse.

-The steadfast movement of time allows for a distance to be put between the hurtful experiences in your life and the present experiences of living and that distance creates a space of change.
-It allows you to peer honestly at your new experiences, not entirely shadowed by the hurt, and understand it as it truly is.
+But the steadfast movement of time allows for a distance to be put between those hurtful experiences in your life, and the present experiences of living, and that distance creates the space needed for change.
+It creates that whisper-thin buffer between emotion and action and it allows you to peer honestly at your new experiences, not entirely shadowed by the hurt, so the can be understood for what they truly are.

-Most wounds we suffer in life cause us suffering because we lack the perspective on what they will bring us in the future.
-We are beholden to the march of time and we do not get to understand the beauty of our present pains until they are far back in the rearview mirror of our lives.
+Most wounds we suffer in life cause us pain because we lack the perspective on what they will bring us in the future.
+We are anchored to the march of time and we do not understand the beauty of our present pains until they are far back in the rear-view mirror of our lives.
 Only then are we able to see how the wounds we suffered have made us who we are today.
-How, if we had not suffered them, we would be unrecognizable to ourselves, and in fact, something less then what we now are.
+How, if we had not suffered them, we would be unrecognizable to ourselves, and in fact, something less than what we now are.